MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/displaying-configuration-property-sheets.md

 ms.lasthandoff: 08/23/2018
 ms.locfileid: "22588353"
 ---
-# <a name="displaying-configuration-property-sheets"></a>Exibindo as folhas de propriedades de configuração
+# <a name="displaying-configuration-property-sheets"></a>Exibir a configuração das folhas de propriedades

 **Aplica-se a**: Outlook 2013 | Outlook 2016